jupyter/accessibility/docs/contribute/this-repo.md

 This Team Compass is a guide for team members of `jupyter/accessibility` and the broader community to navigate the project and keep track of the accessibility-related initiatives in the Jupyter ecosystem.

-If you see information that is out of date, propose an edit in the [`jupyter/accessibility` repository](https://github.com/jupyter/accessibility).
+If you see information that is out of date, propose an edit in the [`jupyter/accessibility` repository][accessibility-repo].
 To propose an edit directly from the documentation, click on the `GitHub icon` on the top of any page {fab}`github` and then on the {fas}`pencil-alt` `Suggest an edit` menu item.